ikluft/LongitudeTZ/README.md

 An example of the tzfile data for the proposed Longitude Time Zones is provided at [data/solar-tz.tab](data/solar-tz.tab) in this repository.

 I'm running the idea up the flagpole.
-We'll see how many salutes it gets.
-Meanwhile this project is making software in various programming languages toward enabling the possibility.
+We'll see how many salutes it gets, so to speak.
+Meanwhile this project is making documentation, data and software (in various programming languages) toward enabling the possibility.

 National and regional governments continue to cling to daylight saving time partly because almost everyone else has such a standard.
 In this age where our computers and cell phones are integral to scheduling, we really only need a de-facto standard. _It is possible to just stop using DST_, and let our computers convert the times to and from others who continue to use DST.
 Fortunately, there are standards we can build upon.
 * Lines of longitude are a well-established standard.